ABOUT ME

 IS MENTAL COACHING ONLY FOR PEOPLE WHO ARE STRUGGLING?

-No. Mental coaching is first and foremost a performance tool—not a remedy.
-It is designed for athletes, leaders, and artists who want to raise their game, hone their mental resources, and perform consistently under pressure.
+No. Mental coaching is first and foremost a performance tool, not a remedy.
+It is designed for athletes, managers or artists who want to raise their game, hone their mental resources, and perform consistently under pressure.

 The goal isn’t only to solve problems.
 It’s to go further.